kamasjdev/MusicReco/README.md

 ## General info
 MusicReco is a console app that enables searching music recommendations based on genre, artist and year of release - it's the main feature of this project.
 You can also add new song to the database, which is .xml file with several examples of songs.
 Creating your own playlists is also possible - detailed info is available in the Features section.
 MusicReco is built using Clean Architecture.
-This project was created during C# course, but all code and features were created by myself.
+This project was written during C# course, but all code and features were created by myself.

 ## Technologies
 * .NET Core 3.1.6